confluentinc/ksql/docs-md/tutorials/materialized.md

 USE call-center;
 ```

-Create a table that will represent phone calls that were made.
-We'll keep this table simple.
-The columns will represent the name of the person calling, the reason that they called, and the duration in seconds of the call.
+Create a table that represents phone calls that were made.
+Keep this table simple: the columns represent the name of the person calling, the reason that they called, and the duration in seconds of the call.

 ```sql
 CREATE TABLE calls (name TEXT, reason TEXT, duration_seconds INT);